SeisSol/SeisSol/Documentation/asagi.rst

    git clone --recursive https://github.com/TUM-I5/ASAGI.github

-On supermuc, you have to setup port forwarding as described in :ref:`compile_run_supermuc`.
+On supermuc, you have to set up port forwarding as described in :ref:`compile_run_supermuc`.

 Then you can clone the project with